johncyril/johncyril.github.io/_posts/2011-01-25-say-cheese.md

 With no exaggeration, I've never been on a learning curve that's this much fun.
 And with equally little exaggeration: It's a damn steep learning curve.
 There are so many settings, so much more to take into consideration and a requirement for really steady hands.
 Once you get all that stuff right, the results can be genuinely impressive.

 Here's the plug: I have a photo-blog that documents the few non-blurry, half-decent, possibly lucky photos I've taken: <a href="http://photos.johncyril.com" target="_blank">http://photos.johncyril.com</a> You can subscribe to the <a href="http://blog.johncyril.com/?p=15" target="_blank">RSS feed </a>or check back every now and then to see how I'm getting along.

-So there it is.
-If you ever want to buy something, go find aÂ  stunning lady to give you some sarcastic and rational advice about it.
-Simples.